Elsevier consolidates tools and moves to the cloud

 In addition to providing application and infrastructure monitoring, the New Relic platform is also helping Elsevier get a much better read on how end users are experiencing its digital products.
 Take Reaxys, the company’s chemistry search application, which is used by researchers, students, and pharmaceutical companies around the world to answer chemistry-related queries.
 When shifting the application to the AWS cloud, the company needed to refresh the user interface and rework the front end into a single-page application.

 Jonathan Snow, manager of software engineering for the Reaxys product, joined Elsevier just two weeks before the new cloud-native application was scheduled to go live and was shocked to learn that nobody knew how it would perform under load, and that they had no holistic view of how things worked.
-Piggybacking on Elsevier’s existing agreement with New Relic, and drawing on his own experience with the platform, he quickly deployed New Relic browser monitoring and APM.
+Piggybacking on Elsevier’s existing agreement with New Relic, and drawing on his own experience with the platform, he quickly deployed browser monitoring and APM.

 With the New Relic platform in place, Snow and team immediately got the holistic view they were looking for, but they wanted to drill down even deeper to understand the page load speed, which was negatively impacting customer loyalty and increasing churn, as well as dragging down the Net Promoter Score (NPS).